DevExpress/testcafe-studio-docs/documentation/installing-testcafe-studio/README.md

     ![Installing TestCafe Studio on Windows](../../images/installation/setup-windows.png)

-    After installation is completed, the instaler will create the TestCafe Studio shortcut on the desktop.
+    After installation is completed, the instaler will create the TestCafe Studio shortcuts in the startup menu and on the desktop.

 * **Linux**.
 Download the TestCafe Studio archive and unzip its contents to the directory where you wish to store TestCafe Studio program files.
 Note that this is not a temporary folder - no further installation or unpacking is required.